WardPearce/jellyfin-session-kicker/README.md

 # Session kicker for Jellyfin
 This docker image allows you to kick users out of a session after X amount of time.
-This is useful if you charge for your jellyfin server but want to allow users to watch a daily amount of content for free.
-Built with a simple HTTP server so integration into your payment portal should be easy.
+Built with a simple HTTP server so integration into different services & scripts should be simple.

+### or if you're u/llllllllillllllillll
+This is useful if you share your server with a bunch of knob heads who use up your monthly internet bandwidth by leaving The Simpsons playing for 12 hours straight

 ## Documentation
 ### Environment variables